 Pro-social?
 In an alternate universe I’d be a social science wonk.
 The most fascinating ideas I’ve tossed around (mostly internally!) in recent years are around technology and societal change.
 I continue to find interesting nuggets in history, geography, economics and political science.
 And I believe in good government and an informed and educated populace.
 I have followed US politics closely since I lived there almost 30 years ago.

 I guess I should also offer up that I’ve lived in the US, Australia and New Zealand as well as Canada, where I was born.
 Over the past two years I have spent much of my time in the US.
 I’m a very proud Canadian, I support the current government, and I have confidence in leadership at all levels.
 I would identify as a Democrat were I to vote in the US.
 Hope that doesn’t slam any doors.

 I got rid of broadcast television in the mid 1990s.

 And that leads to perspective.

 The outcome of the 2016 US election turned my world upside down, because I really believed for a long time afterwards that data and analytics – my world – had played a little recognized but significant part in Donald Trump’s victory.
 It also put up a few social barriers for me.
-I didn’t want to be a hater, and found the rhetoric that ramped up quickly on the left overwhelming and disturbing.
+I didn’t want to be a hater, and found the anti-Trump rhetoric that ramped up quickly overwhelming and disturbing.
 It’s really easy to get sucked into the fire.

 So in response, I cocooned.
 I abandoned the personal arguments and debates and set out on my own to get some answers to what’s going on around us.
 It’s been an interesting trip so far.